Jim Lucas (politician)

 Jim Lucas is an American politician and businessman serving as a member of the Indiana House of Representatives from the 69th district.
 He assumed office on November 7, 2012.

 Early life and education

 Lucas was born and raised in Seymour, Indiana.
 He graduated from Seymour High School.

 Career

 Lucas served in the United States Marine Corps.
 Outside of politics, he operates TAG Graphics, a graphic design company, and the Awning Guy, a construction company.
-He was elected to the Indiana House of Representatives in November 2012.
+Running as a Republican, he was elected to the Indiana House of Representatives in November 2012.
 From 2015 to 2017, he served as vice chair of the House Government and Regulatory Reform Committee.
 During the 2019–2020 legislative session, he served as vice chair of the House Select Committee on Government Reduction.

 Controversies

-Lucas has been the subject of numerous controversies over comments made on his social media accounts, causing some to call for his resignation, as well as the removal of his position on several committees.
+Lucas has been the subject of numerous controversies, causing some to call for his resignation, as well as the removal of his position on several committees.